 We respect your right to privacy.
 Without prior written consent, no one is given access to your unit.
 However, our staff may enter your unit as follows:

 Except in cases of emergency and as required by law, we will provide you with reasonable written notice of our intent to enter and entry will be during normal business hours.
 You may be present; however, entry is not conditioned upon your presence.
 In case of emergency, we may enter the unit at any time without prior notice.
 In such situations, you do not have the right to refuse to open a door and you must allow access.

-If your utility use exceeds the allotted amount, you will be invoiced for and required to pay the overage.
 You and your roommates will be responsible for establishing service with Xcel Energy, as electricity is not included with your rent.
 You will be billed and must pay for electricity either directly to Xcel or through SimpleBills, if you so choose.
 You and your roommates are jointly liable for the payment of utilities not provided by us.
 You are required to place the utilities in your name prior to taking possession of your apartment or you will be in default in accordance with the terms of the lease/license agreement.
 The utilities must remain on, and in your name, until the end of the lease/license agreement.
 You will be responsible for penalties, processing fees and damages resulting from utilities being turned off prior to the end of the lease/license agreement.

 Whenever you save energy, you not only save money, but you also reduce the demand for fossil fuels such as coal, oil, and natural gas.
 Less burning of fossil fuels also means lower emissions of carbon dioxide (CO2), the primary contributor to global warming, and other pollutants.